 Ph.D., University of Michigan, Ann Arbor: English & Education (Composition & Rhetoric)

-Margaret Willard-Traub has served as Director of the Writing Program and Writing Center (2006-2012), as a member of the campus-wide task force charged with revising general education (2013-2014), and as CASL representative to the Faculty Senate Council (2016-2018), among other roles.
+Margaret Willard-Traub has served as Director of the Writing Program and Writing Center (2006-2012), Director of the Writing Program (2017-present), as a member of the campus-wide task force charged with revising general education (2013-2014), and as CASL representative to the Faculty Senate Council (2016-2018), among other roles.
 Her work has appeared in College English, Assessing Writing, Feminist Studies, Rhetoric Review and Pedagogy, as well as in a number of collected editions.
 She currently is working on a book-length project that examines 21st C higher education trends and practices through a feminist, rhetorical lens.

 Transnational and cross-cultural teaching and learning, reflective approaches to higher education and writing program administration, feminist rhetoric, scholarly memoir and large-scale writing assessment.

 Willard-Traub, Margaret K. “Learning Resilience from Second-language Students.”
 Pedagogy.
 Forthcoming, Fall 2018.

 Willard-Traub, Margaret K. “Writing Programs and a New Ethos for ‘Globalization.’”
 The Internationalization of U.S. Writing Programs.
 Ed.
 Shirley Rose and Irwin Weiser.
 Logan, Utah State UP, forthcoming February 2018.

 Willard-Traub, Margaret K. “The Threshold Potential of Transnational Pedagogies.”
 Journal of Global Literacies, Technologies & Emerging Pedagogies, forthcoming December 2017.

 Willard-Traub, Margaret K. “Rhetorical Location and the Globalized First-Year Writing Program.”
 Composition Forum, Volume 36 Summer 2017.